dictcp/awesome-git/README.md

 * [git-extras](https://github.com/tj/git-extras) – git utilities adding useful git commands.
 * [Gitrob](https://github.com/michenriksen/gitrob) - a command line tool to find sensitive information lingering in publicly available files on GitHub
 * [gitFS](https://www.presslabs.com/gitfs/) - a FUSE file system that fully integrates with git
+* [Gitless](http://gitless.com/) - an experimental version of Git that changes some of Git's underlying concepts

 ## Extensions
 *Git is designed for source control management. but people extend the idea and push version control to everywhere*